NaeveBoontham/NaeveBoontham/README.md

 ---

-Also, here are some personal projects
+Also, here are some of my personal projects
  - **movie recommendation system**
  - **LeBron James scoring record**
  - **Others**